 Property Tax - A tax on the real property owned by residents and businesses.
-Property tax includes the land and structures on it, but not the contents.
+Property tax includes the land and structures.

 Mill - Property tax is measured in mills.
 A mill means 1/1,000.
 Therefore, each mill generates $1 of taxes for every $1,000 of a property's assessed value.

-Tax Rate - The total property tax rate paid by a business or individual for support of the school system, library, township, municipality, vocational school, community college, park system and county-wide services.
+Tax Rate - The property tax rate paid by a business or individual supports the schools, libraries, townships, municipalies, career technical schools, park system and county-wide services.
 The rate includes voted millage and 10 mills of un-voted taxes guaranteed by the Ohio Constitution.

-Taxing District - A geographic area that possesses unique attributes.
+Taxing District - A geographic area that possesses unique taxing attributes.

-Inside Millage - The Ohio Constitution guarantees 10 mills of un-voted (also called inside millage) for each taxing district in Ohio.
-The amount is allocated among various local public entities.
+Inside Millage - The Ohio Constitution guarantees 10 mills of un-voted (also called inside millage) mills for each taxing district in Ohio.
+The amount is allocated among various local political subdivisions.

-Outside Millage - Any millage that has been voted on by residents.
+Outside Millage - Millage that has been voted on by residents.